UmnaSyed/Task1-Umna-Syed/README.md

 **Interactive Calculator**

-A responsive, colorful calculator built with vanilla HTML, CSS, and JavaScript — no frameworks or libraries required.
+A responsive, colorful calculator built with vanilla HTML, CSS, and JavaScript, no frameworks or libraries required.

 **Features**
 Standard operations: addition, subtraction, multiplication, division, and percentage